simonbs/brrr-cli/README.md

 ## ✨ Why?
 `brrr agent` installs webhook notifications for supported AI agent CLIs on macOS.

-The goal is simple: when Claude or Codex finishes, needs approval, or needs your input, send a push through your `brrr` webhook without making you hand-edit agent config.
+The goal is simple: when Claude or Codex finishes, needs approval, or needs your input, send a push through your <a href="https://brrr.now" target="_blank">brrr</a> webhook.

-It is opinionated in a few ways:

-- native agent config stays the source of truth
-- installs are idempotent
-- unrelated user config is preserved
-- webhook delivery stays non-blocking for the agent
+It uses <a href="https://code.claude.com/docs/en/hooks" target="_blank">Claude's hooks</a> and <a href="https://developers.openai.com/codex/config-reference/" target="_blank">Codex' notify</a> to detect the agent is done.
+The CLI automatically modifies `~/.claude/settings.json` and `~/.codex/config.toml` to setup the hooks and commands.

 ## 🚀 Getting Started